What is the first thing which comes to mind when you think of Christmas?

-Naturally, festive occasions also present widespread opportunities for marketing – especially after the year-end bonus period!
+Festive occasions also present widespread opportunities for marketing – especially after the year-end bonus period!

 Beyond embracing the usual norms that accompany each occasion, inventive companies should also create their own rites and rituals of purchase and consumption.
 Some of these have become so ingrained in our society that we have embraced them as part and parcel of our own heritage and culture.

-In the world of marketing, rites and rituals play a critical role in fostering demand for one’s goods and services.
 The best companies not only ride the waves generated by major festive occasions and celebrations – they create their own rites and ingrain them to be part of a society’s cultural consciousness.